CloudChi/FX-Framework/Script_Naming.md

   - btn > Button
     - Called by Buttons on Layouts
     - Typically displays errors
+    - Accepts parameters in JSON format
   - trg > Trigger
     - Called by Script Triggers
     - Typically displays errors
+    - Accepts parameters in JSON format
     - Returns "False" if errors
     - Returns "True" if no error
   - sub > Subscript
     - Called as a subscript
     - Never called as top level
+    - Accepts parameters in JSON format
-    - Passes back results or errors in JSON format
+    - Returns results or errors in JSON format
     - May not display errors
     - Found in various Module subfolders (unlike other prefixes)
       - Export